 The Video Assistant Referee (VAR) system was introduced in MLS to assist referees in making crucial decisions during matches.
 VAR reviews incidents such as goals, penalty decisions, direct red cards, and cases of mistaken identity.
 The main objective of VAR is to minimize errors and ensure fair play.

 The use of VAR can sometimes prolong the game, as referees pause the match to review footage and make decisions.
-The added time can vary but generally takes a few minutes.
+The added time can vary but generally adds a few minutes to each game.

 Extended Matches